nikita-kit/nikita-css/README.md

 	/* Rule specific comment */
 	.csspositionsticky & {
-		position: sticky; /* on anything except top aligned elements this is buggy in Chrome <37 and iOS 7+ */ }
+		position: sticky; /* On anything except top aligned elements this is buggy in Chrome <37 and iOS 7+ */ }
 }
 ```